Learning to Simulate Tree-Branch Dynamics for Manipulation: Approach

 \subsection{Probabilistic Parameter Inference}

-The key idea of our approach is to model the relationship between the force required to counteract the simulated branch resistance $T_{ctrl}$ and the resulting branch deformation trajectory, through inverse inference of $K_{p}$ and $K_{d}$ parameters.
+The key idea of our approach is to model the relationship between the force required to counteract the simulated branch resistance $T_{ctrl}$ and the resulting branch deformation trajectory, through inverse inference of stiffness $K_{p}$ and damping $K_{d}$ gain parameters.
+The moment of inertia is computed by the simulator directly from the branch topology, and therefore is known a priori.
 The cost of deformation is established by comparing the position and velocity trajectories between the ground truth and the simulation through a loss function.
 The ground truth trajectories can be generated in two ways; first, as yet another independent articulated body simulation as described in section \ref{sim-to-sim}, and second using real robotic arms on physical trees, as described in section \ref{real-to-sim}.

-To begin with, we define a force profile $F$ as a sequence of force vectors applied on the target branch, at a location $C$, over $g$ time steps.

-The resulting trajectories $\tau _{gt}$ and $\tau _{sim}$ represent the branch displacement for ground truth and simulation respectively.
-The position trajectory $\tau$ is computed as the deviation of the the point $C$ from its rest position $C_{0}$ over time, while the derivative with respect to time gives the velocity trajectory $\dot{\tau}$.
+We define force profile $F$ as a sequence of force vectors applied on the target branch, at a location $C$, over $g$ time steps, i.e., $F:= \left \{f_{0}, f_{1}, ..., f_{g} \ | \ f \in \mathbb{R}^{3} \right \}.$ The resulting deformation at each time step $t$ is defined as the change in the position of the branch, at the force location, w.r.t its initial position, i.e., the deviation of the point $C_{t}$ from its rest position $C_{0}$.
+The position trajectory $\tau$ is then the sequence of such deformations, over $g$ time steps, while its derivative w.r.t time gives $\dot{\tau}$, the velocity trajectory. $\tau _{gt}$ and $\tau _{sim}$ represent the branch displacement for ground truth and simulation respectively.
+However, the force profile is constrained to the gravity axis (downward) as a simplification measure during experiments.

-A general parameter inference problem is characterised by three terms: a parameterised simulator function, a loss definition and an inference framework.
+A general parameter inference problem is characterised by three terms: a parameterised simulator, a loss, and an inference framework.
 First, we define the simulator as a function $S$ that steps forward in time, given simulation parameters $\theta$ and force profile, to roll out a trajectory $\tau _{sim}$ over time. where $N$ is the simulation parameter count.
 For each branch, we take $N=2$ to represent its PD coefficients, $K_{p}$ and $K_{d}$.
 The relationship to be modelled then is $f:F\mapsto (\tau, \dot{\tau})$.
 Second, we define the loss $L$ over simulation parameters as deviations of the branch position and velocity trajectories from a ground truth.

 Finally, similar to \cite{heiden2022probabilistic} and \cite{antonova2022bayesian}, we use Bayesian inference to quantify the uncertainty associated with the simulation parameters.
 The canonical Bayes' rule relates the parameter posterior probability density $p(\theta|\tau_{sim}) $ to the corresponding likelihood $p(\tau_{sim} | \theta)$ and the prior $p_{0}(\theta)$, \\